 - It provides more control to the users

 Do you feel helpless when waiting for a stupid autoplay video advert to finish before your desired Youtube piece begins?
 We know your pain.
 Disrupting our online activities with adverts makes us hate the brand and product but not desire to buy it.
 We all want to decide how to use our time and resources on our own.
 And that includes not only blocking the ads when we don’t need them but also whitelisting the ad filters for the websites we support.

 Without having a need to make users click whatever online ads marketers would come up with better, more sophisticated approaches.
 Targeted advertising, product placement, promotional partnership are the technologies bringing us to the next stage of ad industry development.
 We generally don’t mind a non-intrusive brand promoting when it gives us a real quality product along.
 Watching ads just for the ads is something that has to be left behind.

 Photo credit: Tobias Moore

 The answer is yes.
-There are no laws restricting you from using ad blocking technologies and no one can force you to watch no ads.
-Recent lawsuits of the publishers against their ads being blocked have just strengthened the position of ad blocking developers on the Web.
-IAB Europe, EU regulator for the digital advertising ecosystem, stated that ad blocking detection without users’ consent is illegal.
+There are no laws restricting you from using ad blocking technologies and no one can force you to watch any ads.
+Recent lawsuits of the publishers against their commercials being blocked have just strengthened the position of adblocker developers on the Web.
+IAB Europe, the EU regulator for the digital advertising ecosystem, stated that ad blocking detection without users’ consent is illegal.
 Yet, many websites break this law statement which just makes us hate online ads even more.
 In the US online advertisement agency tried to use the Digital Millennium Copyright Act to prevent ad blockers from blacklisting their domain.
 As a result, their service was removed from Easylist, but no court in the world would disallow people from blacklisting it manually.
 This situation only attracted another number of conscious users to the side of advertisers’ ideological rivals.

 Photo credit: Evan Krause